canonical/operator/STYLE.md

 ### Spell out abbreviations

-Prefer spelling out abbreviations and acronyms in docstrings, for example, "for example" rather than "e.g.", "that is" rather than "i.e.", "and so on" rather than "etc", and "unit testing" rather than UT.
+Abbreviations and acronyms in docstrings should usually be spelled out, for example, "for example" rather than "e.g.", "that is" rather than "i.e.", "and so on" rather than "etc", and "unit testing" rather than UT.

+However, it's okay to use acronyms that are very well known in our domain, like HTTP or JSON or RPC.